brandonlpanos/mvts/README.md

-**Transformer-based sentiment analysis of multivariate SDO time series for flare prediction**
+# Transformer-based sentiment analysis for flare prediction**

+**Running the code***

+Run the autoregresive denoising task to warm up the model weights.
+'''
+python running_inputter.py
+'''